How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Use GuideStar to access detailed information about existing nonprofits

-- Contact Labyrinth’s nonprofit experts for guidance on identifying service gaps and ensuring your nonprofit fills a unique need in the community
+- Contact Labyrinth, Inc. for guidance on identifying service gaps and ensuring your nonprofit fills a unique need in the community

 Create a Basic Business Plan

-A comprehensive business plan helps answer crucial questions about your nonprofit’s operations and sustainability.
-Your plan should address four essential components:
+A comprehensive nonprofit business plan helps answer crucial questions about your nonprofit’s operations and sustainability.
+Your plan should address four essential components, as advised by the Council of Nonprofits on business planning:

 Revenue Sources: Detail your expected income streams.
 Notably, Ohio nonprofits receive funding through various channels:

-- Program service revenue (82% of total income)
+- Program service revenue (82% of total income), according to the Cleveland Foundation’s Cuyahoga Landscape Assessment

-- Foundation grants (5% of annual revenue, higher than the national average)
+- Foundation grants (5% of annual revenue, higher than the national average), from the Cleveland Foundation report

 Operations Costs: Calculate everyday expenses needed to run your organization.
-Consider that Cuyahoga County nonprofits alone spend $24.2 billion annually on charitable services.
+Consider that Cuyahoga County nonprofits alone spend $24.2 billion annually on charitable services, as detailed in the Cleveland Foundation’s report.

 Program Costs: Outline specific expenses for each program or service you plan to offer.
-Remember that 82.9% of Ohio’s reporting charitable nonprofits operate with annual expenditures under $1 million.
+Remember that 82.9% of Ohio’s reporting charitable nonprofits operate with annual expenditures under $1 million, according to a report on the Ohio nonprofit sector.

 Capital Structure: Plan your organization’s financial foundation.
 Include: